JurrianFahner/awesome-dev-environment/Readme.md

 # my development setup
 It is a very opinionated setup with a lot of opinions and unsupported claims.
-But maybe you find here tools that you are not aware of and would like to explorer...
+But maybe you find here tools that you are not aware of and would like to explore...
 If you use a tool that needs to be added to my development setup, please create a PR. 😉

 ## jetbrains IDE